 Decide on Your Theme

 My grandmother’s tea cups were my jumping off point, so the rest of the decor (style and colours) stemmed from there.
-Find something that inspires you and run with it.
+Find something that inspires you, whether it’s a vintage style party or not, and run with it.

 Be sure to look in cupboards and closets first before you purchase anything new.
 Then, start gathering items in one area to see how it’s all coming together and where you may need to fill in.
 Be creative!